-- Mild opiates may be given on their own, e.g. codeine, or in combination with a non-opioid e.g. co-codamol (codeine combined with paracetemol).
+- Mild opiates may be given on their own, e.g. codeine, or in combination with a non-opioid e.g. co-codamol (codeine combined with paracetamol).

 - Examples of strong opiates include morphine and fentanyl.

-- Opioids act on three receptor types in the CNS: μ (mew), κ ( kappa) and δ (delta).
+- Opioids act on 3 receptor types in the CNS: μ (mew), κ ( kappa) and δ (delta).
 The μ receptors are then subdivided into type 1 and type 2.

 - Type 1 reduces the sensation of pain by inhibiting the transmission of pain signals ascending the nerves of the spinal cord, whilst interaction with type 2 receptors produces the unpleasant side effects of opioid drugs such as constipation, drowsiness, nausea and vomiting, and most seriously respiratory depression.